datanav/docs/technical/powerofficego-hubspot.rst

      - "string"

-PowerOffice Product to Hubspot Product
+PowerOffice Product to HubSpot Product
 --------------------------------------
-Every PowerOffice Product will be synchronized with a Hubspot Product.
+Every PowerOffice Product will be synchronized with a HubSpot Product.

-Once a link between a PowerOffice Product and a Hubspot Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a PowerOffice Product and a HubSpot Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a PowerOffice Product and a Hubspot Product:
+The following properties are synchronized between a PowerOffice Product and a HubSpot Product:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Product Property
-     - Hubspot Product Property
+     - HubSpot Product Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - CostPrice
      - properties.hs_cost_of_goods_sold
      - "string"